 In this drawing tutorial, we will show you how to draw a lying dog.
 Here we decided to apply the classic academic drawing method.

-To draw a lying dog as in our example, you can use both pencils and paper, or a tablet.
-In order to most correctly understand how to draw a particular detail of the dog’s body, you can first familiarize yourself with our lessons on how to draw a dog and a dog’s face.
+To depict a lying dog as in our example, you can use both pencils and paper, or a tablet.
+In order to most correctly understand how to create a particular detail of the dog’s body, you can first familiarize yourself with our lessons on how to draw a dog and a dog’s face.

 So let’s get down to the lesson on how to draw a lying dog.

 First, sketch out the contours of the lying dog using very light and rough lines.
-These lines should be barely visible on paper, as they serve to avoid mistakes in proportions when drawing a lying dog.
+These lines should be barely visible on paper, as they serve to avoid mistakes in proportions.
 Using these lines you will also need to correctly place the drawing of the lying dog on the paper.
 To learn more about this, we recommend that you check out our article on composition.

-Now it’s time to start adding details to your lying dog drawing.
+Now it’s time to start adding details to your artwork.
 Start with the biggest details.
 First, sketch out the ears with rough lines.
 Next, sketch out the neck and the outlines of the tail, front and hind legs.
 When drawing details, constantly compare them with each other and with our example.

 Continue drawing the details of the face, giving your lying dog drawing a more complete and lively look.
 Using clearer and smoother lines, make the details of the dog’s face more smooth and clear.
 Draw details such as the nostrils, gums, and teeth.